- Google does not allow users to adjust the results from Google search to de-emphasize results by parameter.

 As Google has moved further away from its roots as a good actor and has become increasingly greedy and entitled, its search engine’s purpose has diverted strikingly from the users’ interests.

-Google Behavior #1: Censoring Results on the Basis of Politics
+Google Behavior #1: Censoring Results based on Politics

 Google has been caught censoring its search results to be consistent with the company’s personal political associations.
 Therefore, when websites that are not aligned with Google’s politics are de-emphasized, this may be a forecast error for the user, but it is not for Google.